 Exams and Tests

-A brain and nervous system (neurological) examination will also be performed.
+A brain and nervous system (neurological) exam will also be done.

 The first step in treating strabismus in children is to prescribe glasses, if needed.